JakeG0at/Repeatome_builder/Future_improvements.md

 # Temporary File removal to prevent memory and file size bloat
 # Check speed of Diamond vs blast
 # Make one conda environment so I dont have to activate and deactive two seperate condas

+# Would it be possible to first use the salamander repeat library to filter out the TE reads, and then use the remaining reads to build a new library.
+This would potentially limit the specificity, but could reduce the complexity.